Deep Red: Soundtrack

 The soundtrack was made available for the first time ever on vinyl after Waxwork Records released the complete score by Goblin on a triple LP.
 In addition to Goblin's music, the LP also included instrumental and alternate tracks by Gaslini.

 Legacy

 Two key sequences in this film influenced directors of later horror movies: the lead-up to the famous exploding head scene in David Cronenberg's Scanners is modeled after the parapsychology discussion at the beginning of Deep Red, and Rick Rosenthal's Halloween II contains a scalding water death inspired by the death of Giuliana Calandra's character Amanda Righetti here.

 Director James Wan has cited the works of Dario Argento as an influence for the Saw horror series, and Billy the Puppet, the avatar of the series' villain, is visually similar to the mechanical doll that menaces Giordani in Deep Red.

+Director Lucile Hadžihalilović said that the empty and dilapidated palazzo in Deep Red was a big influence in creating the environment in her film The Ice Tower (2025).

-The film's title, Profondo Rosso, is the name of a Rome horror memorabilia store owned and operated by Argento and Luigi Cozzi.
+Profondo Rosso, a Rome horror memorabilia store owned and operated by Argento and Luigi Cozzi, is named after the film.